 Draft Angles

-The draft angle4 on the surface of an injection molded part allows for easy removal from the mold without damage.
+The draft angle on the surface of an injection molded part allows for easy removal from the mold without damage.
 The required draft angle depends on factors such as wall thickness, material shrinkage, post-processing finishing needs, etc.

 The average draft depth should increase by 1 degree per inch of depth, but at least 1.5 to 2 degrees is usually safe for most parts.
 Heavy textures may require up to 5 degrees per inch of depth.
 Inadequate draft can lead to cosmetic defects such as drag marks.